 We're here to help you and your family

-Clarendale of Algonquin offers exceptional care and a myriad of options for senior living.
+The Clarendale of Algonquin retirement community offers exceptional care and a myriad of options for senior living.
 We are also dedicated to keeping people informed and helping both seniors and adult children understand the process.
 Below you will find helpful FAQs and a glossary of terms defining aspects of senior care.

 A quality memory care program provides countless benefits such as safety, nutrition and professional support.
 Activities and programs provide mental stimulation and interaction.
 Therapeutic tools such as music and art can awaken the senses and provide moments of personal success.
 In addition, memory care residents will benefit from the bustling environment and enriching ambiance of the entire Clarendale of Algonquin community.